-The second reason to question the value of continuing to apply annual seasonality signals stems from the research we did that led us to launch our Dynamic Asset Allocation (DAA) strategy in 2013.
-This strategy has a timing element built into it that triggers changes between six asset classes all year long, irrespective of the annual seasonality cycle.
+The second reason to question the value of continuing to apply annual seasonality signals stems from the research behind the Dynamic Asset Allocation (DAA) strategy, which launched in 2013.
+DAA has a timing element built into it that triggers changes between six asset classes all year long, irrespective of the annual seasonality cycle.

 When owning stocks while applying annual seasonality is compared to simply owning stocks year-round, it’s easy to make an argument in favor of incorporating the annual seasonality modification.
 However, when comparing the relatively blunt-instrument approach of annual seasonality to the more specific signals generated by Dynamic Asset Allocation, the results aren’t even close.
 Dynamic Asset Allocation has provided much better signals of when to be invested in stocks and when to be out of them than annual seasonality.

 How much better have DAA's signals been than annual seasonality's?
 We haven’t done exhaustive research on this, but a quick analysis done a few years ago indicated that over the prior two dozen years, using DAA would have produced better than triple the returns of applying simple annual seasonality to stocks.
 (That's using the standard April 30 and October 31 exit and entry points, not the MACD refinement.)